Unions๐Ÿ”—

 This allows filtering and ordering the different types of models in the UnionType separately.

-To filter and order across different models in the UnionType, you can implement a FilterSet or an OrderSet for the same models as the UnionType and add it to the UnionType.
+To filter and order across different Models in the Union, you can implement a FilterSet or an OrderSet for the same Models as the QueryTypes in the UnionType and add it to the UnionType.

 from undine import Entrypoint, FilterSet, OrderSet, QueryType, RootType, UnionType